hodgettsp/ces_data/paper.md

-# CESR
+# cesR

-## Introduction
+# Introduction

+**(PAUL: This introduction is good for now, but we'll need to come back to it once the rest of the paper is done.)**

+The Canadian Election Study (CES) is... **(Paul: please add more here as background)**.

-In `CESR` (pronounced like caesar), we provide a means of accessing the Canadian Election Study survey datasets in one place that does not require storing data files nor the reading of a file from a working directory.
-Instead, the `CESR` temporarily downloads a compressed .zip file of a requested CES survey dataset, unzips the file and reads the dataset into R as a data object, and then removes the downloaded and unzipped files from the computer.
-Additionally, the `CESR` provides a subset of the 2019 CES online survey that can can be accessed through its own function call.
+The R package `cesR` ('caesar'), provides a means of accessing the CES datasets.
+It does not require storing data files nor the reading of a file from a working directory, nor does it require users to navigate to various websites and create accounts.
+Instead, `cesR` temporarily downloads a compressed '.zip' file of a requested CES survey dataset, unzips the file, and reads the dataset into R **(Paul: please add citation)** as a data object, and then removes the downloaded and unzipped files from the computer.
+Additionally, `cesR` provides a subset of the 2019 CES online survey that has been prepared in an opinionated way and can be accessed through its own function call.

-The `CESR` is important because it makes working with Canadian Election Study survey datasets easier.
-By circumventing the need the find, download, and read in a dataset, `CESR` removes the requirement of setting a working directory thereby making the process of setting up a data file for use in R much easier.
-This makes working between computers much easier, meaning that R projects can easily be shared between team members without the concern of a file being properly read or code not working due to different working directories.
-Additionally, by creating a subset of the CES 2019 online survey through a built-in function call, the `CESR` provides educators with an important tool that can be used to aid in the teaching of the statistical exploration of survey data.
+The `cesR` package is important because it makes working with Canadian Election Study survey datasets easier.
+By circumventing the need to find, download, and read in a dataset, `cesR` removes the requirement of setting a working directory thereby making the process of setting up a data file for use in R much easier.
+This makes working between computers easier, meaning that R projects can easily be shared between team members without the concern of a file being properly read or code not working due to different working directories.
+Additionally, by creating a subset of the CES 2019 online survey through a built-in function call, the `cesR` provides educators with an important tool that can be used to aid in the teaching of the statistical exploration of survey data.

 Our package is functionally complimentary to working in R Studio by minimizing the number of steps required to load in a dataset and removing the need of storing data file.
-Furthermore, the `CESR` package complements the work being done in the R community by building on the work being done through other packages that pull in survey data such as `dataverse` and `cancensus`.
+Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other packages that pull in survey data such as `dataverse` **(Paul: please add citation)** and `cancensus` **(Paul: please add citation)**.

+The remainder of our paper is structured as follows: ...

-## Functions
+# Functions

-### Key functions
+## Key functions
-The main function in `CESR` is `get_ces`.
-This function will return a requested CES survey as a usable data object, a url to the original download destination, and the citation for the survey when provided with an associated survey code.
+The main function in `cesR` is `get_ces()`.
+This function returns the requested CES survey as a usable data object, a url to the original download destination, and the citation for the survey when provided with an associated survey code.

-The `get_ces` function can be used in two ways.
-The first is to use the function with a character string as the survey call.
-For instance, `get_ces` could be used in the following way to access the CES 2019 online survey.
+The `get_ces()` function can be used in two ways.
+The first is to use the function with a character string in the survey call argument.
+For instance, `get_ces()` could be used in the following way to access the CES 2019 online survey.

 ```
 devtools::install_github("hodgettsp/ces")